Managing Roles and Permissions

 By default all the settings are turned on for the Client and the Client Portal looks like this.

-Let's say you don't want your clients to see Events, Items, and Chat, you can turn this off from the Client portal settings as shown in the picture below.
+Let's say you don't want your clients to see Proposal, and Events, you can turn this off from the Client portal settings as shown in the picture below.

 You have complete control over the Portal settings and you can turn these modules on and off at any time.